EaglesReign/larder/README.md

 various array functions when applied to a real-world dataset.

 The dataset in my case keeps track of items in a larder, or food storage area.
-For each item in my larder, I keep an "ID" (this could be a barcode), name, quantity, units for the quantity, date placed in the larder, shelf life (expressed in days), and any remarks about the item, e.g. "This stock is not yet salted."
+For each item in my larder, I keep an "ID" (this could be a barcode), name, quantity, units for the quantity, date placed in the larder, shelf life (expressed in days), and any remarks about the item, e.g. "This flour is stone-ground."

 Here are a couple of example entries from my dataset: